simonhoumb/electromart/README.md

 # ElectroMart ⚡️🛒

 ## Description 📜
-Electro mart is a web application that allows users to buy electronics.
+ElectroMart is a web application that allows users to buy electronic products.
 The application is built as a part of the course IDATG2204 Datamodellering og databasesystemer (2024 VÅR) at NTNU.

 ## How to run the app 🤨